osmandapp/web/main/docs/user/personal/markers.md

 ## Appearance on the map

-Configuring the appearance of map markers is available in both the Android and iOS versions of OsmAnd.
-The "Appearance on Map" menu is a general setting for Map markers and applies whether the widgets are enabled or not.
-[Description Marker widgets](../widgets/markers.md)
+Setting the appearance of markers is available in both the Android and iOS versions of the OsmAnd app.
+The "Appearance on Map" menu is a general setting for displaying markers and additional pointers to them.
+In the iOS version of OsmAnd, "Appearance on Map" is also a setting for displaying widgets.
+Currently, it is not possible to completely disable the display of widgets, they will not be visible on the map only if the "Map Places" list is empty.
+In the Android version, there are additional settings for [configuring the widgets](../widgets/markers.md#configure-marker-widgets) and disabling them.

+- **Active markers**.
+Shows information about the first one or two markers in the Map marker list.
+- **Distance indication** *(for iOS)*.
+Allows you to choose whether or not to display widgets and how they will appear: above the map (Top bar) or on the right side of the screen (Widgets).
+- **Arrows on the map**.
+Indicates the direction to the tracked marker (one or two) as an arrow on the map.
+If the marker is in the visible part of the map, no arrow is displayed.
+- **Direction line**.
+Shows the direction, as a dashed line, from a particular point on the map to the tracked marker in a straight line.
+- **'One tap' active** *(for Android)*.
+With a one-tap the required marker on the map, this marker moves to the top of the list of active Map markers without opening the Context menu.
+- **Keep passed markers on the map** *(for Android)*.
+Markers added as a group of Favourites or GPX waypoints marked Passed will remain on the map.
+If the group is not active, the markers will disappear from the map.

 <Tabs groupId="operating-systems">